GoogleChrome/web.dev/src/site/content/en/handbook/tags/index.md

 </figure>

 Tags show up in a few places across the site.
-The first 3 tags of a page are shown on the [blog homepage](/blog):
+The first three tags of a page are shown on the [blog homepage](/blog):

 <figure class="w-figure">
   <img class="w-screenshot w-screenshot--filled"